decentraland/documentation/content/creator/sdk7/3d-essentials/move-entities.md

 These other optonal parameters are also available:

-- `faceDirection` _(optional)_: If true, the entity is rotated to face in the direction of the movement.
+- `faceDirection`: If true, the entity is rotated to face in the direction of the movement.
 - `easingFunction`: What easing function to use.
 See [Non-linear tweens](#non-linear-tweens)

 ## Rotate between two directions